commitizen-tools/commitizen/docs/README.md

 the changelog, and update files.

-By default, commitizen uses [conventional commits][conventional_commits], but you can build your own set of rules, using different rules.
+By default, commitizen uses [conventional commits][conventional_commits], but you can build your own set of rules, and publish them.

-Using a standarized set of rules to write commits makes commits easier to read, and enforces writing descriptive commits.
+Using a standarized set of rules to write commits, makes commits easier to read, and enforces writing descriptive commits.

 ### Features